johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 ![Embeddings for Softmax without Classifier Bias](softmax_no_classifier_bias.png)

 The points form loose clusters by class, and the grey lines show the classifier's decision boundaries.
-Ideally, these clusters should be far apart from each other and thight within each class.
+Ideally, these clusters should be far apart from each other and tightly packed within each class.
 That way, any two points from the same class are closer to each other than to any point from another class.

 But is that what we see here?
 Consider these samples: